-The issuer must provide the geographic factor calibration that is applied to the projected single risk pool if one is necessary.
+The issuer must provide the geographic factor calibration that is applied to the projected single risk pool

+Tip: The age curve is not linear.
+Attempts to treat it as such when performing the age curve calibration will likely result in unexpected results. if one is necessary.
 For example, if the weighted average of the geographic factors does not equal 1.0, calibration may be required.